Nat Geo's Surprising New Cover Shows the Ongoing Perils of Plastic Pollution

 The oceans, in particular, have been hit especially hard by plastic.

-Each year, an estimated 8.8 billion tons of plastic enter the world’s oceans, which is like having five grocery bags filled with plastic sitting on every foot of coastline, or dumping a garbage truck filled with plastic into an ocean every minute.
+Each year, an estimated 8.8 million tons of plastic enter the world’s oceans, which is like having five grocery bags filled with plastic sitting on every foot of coastline, or dumping a garbage truck filled with plastic into an ocean every minute.

 More than 700 animal species have been found to be harmed by plastic, and it’s possible that all marine creatures are negatively impacted by the substance, especially after it breaks down and leaches toxins into the water, according to Nat Geo.